-Surgery may be recommended if other treatments for piles (haemorrhoids) have not been successful, or if you have haemorrhoids that are not suitable for non-surgical treatment.
+Surgery may be recommended if other treatments for haemorrhoids (piles) haven't worked, or if you have haemorrhoids that aren't suitable for non-surgical treatment.

 There are many different surgical procedures for piles.
 The main types of operation are described below.

 A haemorrhoidectomy is an operation to remove haemorrhoids.
 It's usually carried out under general anaesthetic, which means you'll be unconscious during the procedure and won't feel any pain while it's carried out.

 A conventional haemorrhoidectomy involves gently opening the anus so the haemorrhoids can be cut out.
-You will need to take a week or so off work to recover.
+You'll need to take a week or so off work to recover.

 You'll probably experience significant pain after the operation, but you will be given painkillers.
 You may still have pain a few weeks after the procedure, which can also be controlled with painkillers.
 Seek medical advice if you have pain that continues for longer.

 After having a haemorrhoidectomy, there's around a 1 in 20 chance of the haemorrhoids returning, which is lower than with non-surgical treatments.
 Adopting or continuing a high-fibre diet after surgery is recommended to reduce this risk.

 Haemorrhoidal artery ligation is an operation to reduce the bloodflow to your haemorrhoids.

-It's usually carried out under general anaesthetic and involves inserting a small device, which has a Doppler ultrasound probe attached, into your anus.
+It's usually carried out under general anaesthetic and involves inserting a small ultrasound probe into your anus.
 The probe produces high-frequency sound waves that allow the surgeon to locate the vessels supplying blood to the haemorrhoid.

-Each blood vessel is then stitched closed, to block the blood supply to the haemorrhoid.
-This causes the haemorrhoid to shrink over the following days and weeks.
+Each blood vessel is stitched closed to block the blood supply to the haemorrhoid, which causes the haemorrhoid to shrink over the following days and weeks.
 The stitches can also be used to reduce prolapsing haemorrhoids (haemorrhoids that hang down from the anus).

 The National Institute for Health and Care Excellence (NICE) recommends haemorrhoidal artery ligation as a safe and effective alternative to a haemorrhoidectomy or stapled haemorrhoidopexy (see below).
 It causes less pain and, in terms of results, a high level of satisfaction has been reported.